-However, coding and programming are key skills now and demand is expected to increase in the future, especially when it comes to managing cybersecurity and cloud services and SaaS platforms, let alone direct application development.
+This is a mistake, as coding and programming are key skills now and demand is expected to increase in the future, especially when it comes to managing cybersecurity and cloud services (opens in new tab) and SaaS (opens in new tab) platforms, let alone direct application development (opens in new tab).

 Therefore students who can be engaged in coding now can have better potential prospects once they do leave school, either for additional education or directly for the workplace.

 Luckily, there are coding and programming platforms out there that aim to make learning fun, which can be often achieved through easy to follow video tutorials and simple exercises, such as animations, which can become progressively more challenging to match student development levels.

 Here then are what we think are the best school coding platforms.

 The best school coding platform of 2023 in full:

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.